vgaraujov/vgaraujov.github.io/_posts/2020-09-14-blog-1-recsys-moba.md

 As a result, we observe that people have a fairly positive perception of the relevance of the recommendation, but this perception seems to be more favorable for less experienced users.

 ## Final Remarks

+Transformer architecture allow us to model the complex contextual relationships present in the matches, and its attention weights serve to generate explanations for the suggested items.
+Our initial analysis indicates that expert users require more details for understanding and following the recommendations, while less experienced users find them coherent and useful.

+For future work, we consider providing more details in the explanations of our recommendations, such as the item statistics.
+Also sequential recommendation of items that could be used during an online game.

 ## Citation